DFE-Digital/early-careers-framework/documentation/debugging_in_govpaas.md

 ### Get access to the database
 You will need to have the `psql` command on your path for this to work.
-For a Debian/Ubuntu based system, this can be achieved with `sudo apt-get install postgresql-client-12` On mac, installing through homebrew with `brew install postgres` is easiest.
+For a Debian/Ubuntu based system, this can be achieved with `sudo apt-get install postgresql-client-12` On mac, installing through homebrew with `brew install postgres` is probably easiest.
+Alternative instructions [here](https://www.postgresql.org/download/macosx/).

 The first time you try this, you will need to install the conduit plugin: